All the new Galaxy S21 Ultra camera features and how to use them

 Night mode

 One of them is called Night and is represented by an image of a moon.
-Tap that and you'll enter night mode.
 In this mode the phone will take an image over several seconds in order to capture more light.
-While it uses image stabilization to keep the shot as sharp as possible, you can help it further by keeping a steady hand as possible, or even better by stabilizing your hands on a nearby wall or other object to minimize hand shake.
+While it uses image stabilization to keep the shot as sharp as possible, you can help it further by keeping as steady a hand as possible, or even better by stabilizing your hands on a nearby wall or other object to minimize hand shake.

 Director's View

-Director's view has an additional feature however that allows you to record video with the front and rear cameras simultaneously.
+Director's View has an additional feature, however, that allows you to record video with the front and rear cameras simultaneously.
 The idea is that you can film a scene in front of you, while also capturing your own reaction to it.
 When in Director's View you'll see a square box at the top right of the screen (when held in portrait orientation, or at the top left if held in landscape).
-Tapping this will allow you to select how you want your front-facing video to be displayed; as a split-screen view where your face takes up half the screen, or as a smaller picture-in-picture style, where you appear as a small window overlayed onto the main view.
+Tapping this will allow you to select how you want your front-facing video to be displayed; as a split-screen view where your face takes up half the screen, or as a smaller picture-in-picture style, where you appear as a small window overlaid onto the main view.

 108-megapixel images